 If the wait is too long, there’s something you can do.

 European tarmac delays are eligible for compensation just the same way a flight delay is eligible for compensation in Europe.
 However, if you’re not someone who likes sitting on a busy plane for longer than necessary, it’s a bad situation.

 While supplying air conditioning, access to lavatories and water is mandatory, the law doesn’t require giving passengers the option to deplane until the tarmac delay reaches five hours.

-EU and UK flight delay compensation — what about Brexit?
+UK flight delay compensation — what about Brexit?